LindsayAlexandra/Internship_BlancaPlata/README.md

 SEO: screenshots of website traffic<br />
 Limitations of HomeStead would not allow upload for the HandCoded website: http://lindsaydealy.com/test_site/<br />

---> The website was hosted by Intuit built with Homestead site builder.
-I did not know at the beginning of the project that I would not be able to use my own code <br />
+--> The clients website was hosted by Intuit built with Homestead site builder.
+The client did not want to change host provider. <br />

 RESULTS:<br />
 •	Reconstructed existing website to create a better user experience (UX)<br />